2024 INCITE Call for Proposals

 Experts will assess the project’s execution to date, determining whether the milestones originally set have been accomplished.
 Successful renewals clearly tie the usage to-date with the milestones and science/technological impact originally proposed.
 Significant changes to the original project scope should be discussed with the INCITE Program Manager prior to submittal.

 Revisions for 2024 INCITE Renewal Proposals

 - Introduced in 2021, the Early Career Track for new proposals will continue.
 For renewals, this is not expected to be a particular advantage, but renewal PIs may self-identify.

 - All submission materials must be concatenated together into a single PDF file for submission.
 Individual files will not be permitted.
-For renewal proposals, the required elements are a Project Status Summary, the Project Achievements and Plans, Publications results from this and prior INCITE awards, and an updated Milestone Table.
+For renewal proposals, the required elements are a Project Status Summary, the Project Achievements and Plans, Publications Resulting from This and Prior INCITE Awards, and an updated Milestone Table.